leoguti85/MADAN/README.md

 > Leonardo Gutiérrez-Gómez, Alexandre Bovet and Jean-Charles Delvenne<br>

 MADAN is the acronym of **Multi-scale Anomaly Detection on Attributed Networks**.
+This is an unsupervised algorithm to compute anomalies on attributed networks, i.e., graphs with node attributes, and the context of node anomalies, i.e., the clusters.
-This is an unsupervised algorithm allowing to detect anomalous nodes and their context at *all scales* of the network.
+MADAN allows us to detect anomalous nodes with respect to the node attributes and network structure at *all scales* of the network.

 <p align="center">
 <img src="figures/office.png">